 International students face additional challenges during their academic experience including a new culture, language differences, and developing new support networks.
 The Graduate InterConnect Program supports the successful transition of international graduate students and scholars.
 This program offers opportunities to network with others, practice English, and learn about American life and culture to ease the transition to UC Irvine.

 An experienced graduate student mentor will help with your transition to the campus and the Irvine communities.
 You will receive communications from your mentor starting during the summer, prior to your arrival.
 During fall quarter, if you choose to continue to be connected with a peer mentor, you and your peer mentor will meet to discuss professional development pathways and resources specific to the Ph.D. or Master's track.

 Taste of America Program

 The Taste of America Program offers international graduate students the opportunity to have dinner with Americans in their homes.
 The program fosters new friendships to promote cultural learning and brings international graduate students into the local community.
-Dinners will begin in November.
+Dinners are throughout the month of November.

 Interested international graduate students and hosts may apply online to participate.
 Applications will be available in the fall.
 After you complete your application, you will be contacted with your matches and logistical details.

 Graduate Interconnect Blog